kubernetes/website/content/en/docs/reference/access-authn-authz/service-accounts-admin.md

 That manifest snippet defines a projected volume that consists of three sources.
 In this case, each source also represents a single path within that volume.
 The three sources are:

-1. A `serviceAccountToken` source, that contains a token that the kubelet acquires from kube-apiserver The kubelet fetches time-bound tokens using the TokenRequest API.
+1. A `serviceAccountToken` source, that contains a token that the kubelet acquires from kube-apiserver.
+   The kubelet fetches time-bound tokens using the TokenRequest API.
 A token served for a TokenRequest expires either when the pod is deleted or after a defined lifespan (by default, that is 1 hour).
    The token is bound to the specific Pod and has the kube-apiserver as its audience.